 Exceptional Healthcare Awards - Unsung Hero

-There are just days to go until our annual Exceptional Healthcare Awards.
+There are just days to go until North Bristol NHS Trust’s annual Exceptional Healthcare Awards.

 The awards, supported by Southmead Hospital Charity, celebrate the efforts and achievements of some of our outstanding members of staff and volunteers.

-In the run up to the awards ceremony on November 10, we will be showcasing the shortlisted nominees in every category.
+In the lead-up to the awards ceremony on November 11 we will be showcasing the shortlisted nominees in every category.

 The shortlisted nominees are: